-- January 2011: Tried to do natural cycle with follicle tracking by ultrasound.
+- January 2011: Tried a natural cycle with follicle tracking by ultrasound.
 Couldn’t ovulate on my own.
-Try again!

-- February 2011: First cycle Letrazole (the Canadian Clomid), couldn’t ovulate.
-Try again with bigger dose.
+- February 2011: Tried Letrazole (the Canadian Clomid), still couldn’t ovulate.

-- March 2011: More Letrazole, injectibles during the 5 days before ovulation, with ultrasounds to track follicles.
-Finally ovulated, but BFN (big fat negative).
-Took a cycle off to rest the ovaries and try again.
+- March 2011: Higher dose of Letrazole, plus injectibles to stimulate ovulation, using ultrasounds to track follicles.
+Finally ovulated, but didn’t get pregnant.
+Took a cycle off to rest the ovaries.

-- May 2011: Mucho injectibles, ultrasounds, follicle tracking, and a trigger shot.
+- May 2011: LOTS of injectibles, ultrasounds, and a trigger shot.
 Almost a failed cycle due to too many eggs maturing, but in the end we moved forward.
 First try at insemination (IUI).
-BFN.
+Big fat negative.

-- June-August 2011: Because my body responded so well to the injectibles, the doctors were worried about trying more IUIs.
-The risk of multiples was through the roof and we did not want to be in a position where we had to selectively reduce.
-Decided to go straight to IVF since I had great insurance coverage.
-Spent June-Aug waiting for our turn on the in vitro (IVF) merry-go-round.
-Lovely infertility vacation!
+- June-August 2011: Because my body responded so well to the injectibles, the risk of multiples was high with more IUIs; we did not want to be in a position to selectively reduce.
+Decided to go straight to IVF since I had the insurance coverage; spent June-Aug waiting for our turn on the in vitro (IVF) merry-go-round.

-- September 2011: First fresh cycle IVF.
+- September 2011: First fresh cycle of IVF.
 Retrieved 20 eggs, 14 were mature, and 11 fertilized.
-Froze 4 at pronuclear and cultured 7.
+Froze 4 at pronuclear stage and cultured 7 in the lab.
 Implanted 1 five-day blast, cryopreserved 4 blasts and discarded 2 that didn’t develop.
 BFN.

-- October and November 2011: Waiting for frozen embryo transfer (FET).
-Couldn’t get a period on my own, had to take Provera to kick-start it.
+- October–November 2011: Waiting for frozen embryo transfer (FET).
+Couldn’t cycle on my own, took Provera to kick-start it.

 - December 9 2011: First frozen embryo transfer.
-Of my remaining 8 embryos, spent 4 (2 pronuclear, 2 blasts) and got one good embryo out of it (one of the blasts; zero pronuclears made it past thaw).
+Of my remaining 8 embryos, spent four (2 pronuclear, 2 blasts) and got one good embryo out of it (from the blasts; zero pronuclears made it past thaw).

 - December 19 2011: Got a positive, but not a BFP.
 A LTP (little tiny positive).

 - December 21 2011: Second beta.
 Number went up, but not enough.
-Horrible nurse tells me I’ll probably miscarry.
+Nurse tells me I’ll probably miscarry.